 Here, Y is the dependent variable we are trying to predict.

-X is the dependent variable we are using to make predictions.
+X is the independent variable we are using to make predictions.

 m is the slop of the regression line which represents the effect X has on Y